liferay/liferay-docs/develop/tutorials/articles/liferay-faces/02-understanding-liferay-faces-bridge.markdown

     </liferay-portlet-app>

-However, this non-shared feature only works for request attributes that are present in the request map and that have a non-null value.
+This non-shared feature, however, only works for request attributes that are present in the request map and that have a non-null value.
 This can cause a problem for JSF managed-beans in request scope.
 Specifically, the problem arises when a portal page has two or more portlets that have a request scope managed